NeurodataWithoutBorders/matnwb/README.md

 For more information regarding the MatNWB API or any of the NWB Core types in MatNWB, visit the [MatNWB API Documentation pages](https://neurodatawithoutborders.github.io/matnwb/doc/index.html).

-## How does it work
+## Under the Hood

-NWB files are HDF5 files with data stored according to the Neurodata Without Borders: Neurophysiology (NWB:N) [schema](https://github.com/NeurodataWithoutBorders/nwb-schema/tree/dev/core).
-The schema is described in a set of yaml documents.
-These define the various types and their attributes.
+NWB files are HDF5 files with data stored according to the Neurodata Without Borders (NWB) [schema](https://github.com/NeurodataWithoutBorders/nwb-schema/tree/dev/core).
+The schema is described in a set of YAML documents  which defines the various types and their attributes.

-This package provides two functions `generateCore` and `generateExtension` that transform the yaml files that describe the schema into Matlab m-files.
-The generated code defines classes that reflect the types defined in the schema.
-Object attributes, relationships, and documentation are automatically generated to reflect the schema where possible.

-Once the code generation step is done, NWB objects can be read, constructed and written from Matlab.

-PyNWB's cached schemas are also supported: any file written in PyNWB, including those with extensions, will be readable in MATLAB without needing to generate the core API (`generateCore`) or extensions (`generateExtension`), as long as the schemas are cached (which is default).
+Certain functions, like `generateCore` and `nwbRead`, automatically read these specifications and converts them to a MATLAB class file.
+These classes generally map directly to attributes and constraints of the types defined in the schema.

 ## Sources